apereo/cas/app/src/main/resources/overlay/README.md

 ./gradlew[.bat] clean build
 ```

-To see what commands are available to the build script, run:
+To see what commands/tasks are available to the build script, run:

 ```bash
 ./gradlew[.bat] tasks
 ```

+## CAS Command-line Shell

 To launch into the CAS command-line shell: